ajaysheoran2323/BestRestraurantInPune/README.md

 ![figure_2](https://user-images.githubusercontent.com/31384241/42827803-e4f5714a-8a04-11e8-9167-7a705ff9751c.png)

-### It turns out, Agent's jack which is nearest to my home is with good rating and not so costly :)
+### It turns out, Agent Jack's Bar (which is nearest to my home) is with good rating and not so costly :)
 ### Ennjoy plotting and ML